Our family makes Farmhouse Slow Cooker Pulled Pork recipe at least once a month! The best meals can be the easiest meals!

 Other Easy Recipes that Go Great with Pulled Pork:

-- Country Style Scalloped Corn
+- Scalloped Corn Casserole

 - Crock Pot Loaded Red Potatoes